 Tung Chung Fort is a Lantau battery sharing equal fame with Fan Lau Fort.
 Sitting near Sheung Ling Pei Village in Tung Chung Valley, it is a 70 x 80m position with 6 ancient guns and restored granite boundary walls.
 The fort became a listed monument in 1979, and full restoration work was carried out in 1988 to reinforce fort walls and repair the watch tower.
 Bringing back memories of the past, Tung Chung Fort is well worth visiting.
 It is also a vantage point to enjoy the beautiful coastal scenery of North Lantau.

 When it comes to size and facilities, Lantau North Country Park does not match up to Lantau South Country Park.
 Most visitors come here to hike.
 One of the hiking routes is the Tei Tong Tsai Country Trail in the north.
 This path leads from Tung Chung Road to Tei Tong Tsai.
-There are several country park management centres in the park.
-Agriculture, Fisheries and Conservation Department staff are on hand to give assistance to visitors in need.
+The Country Park Management Centres are located at Lantau South Country Park and Lantau North (Extenstion) Country Park.

 Wong Lung Hang Picnic Site

 Wong Lung Hang Picnic Site is located in Wong Lung Hang Road, Tung Chung, connecting to Yi Tung Shan by Wong Lung Hang Country Trail.
 The picnic site is adjacent to Wong Lung Stream features with picturesque landscape.
 A jogging trail with wide range of fitness equipments are installed for fitness training.
 Other facilities such as rain shelters, picnic benches and chairs, wooden animal-like models are also provided.